Skip to content

 Mobile physios like those with HealthNextDoor aren’t some budget alternative.
 They’re fully qualified professionals who’ve simply chosen to bring their expertise to your living room instead of making you schlep to theirs.

-What Actually Drives Physiotherapy Costs?
+What Actually Affects Your Physiotherapy Experience?

 Infographic comparing clinic vs mobile physiotherapy costs